 Before construction activity begins, surveyors establish a coordinate framework.
 The physical markers of this framework include brass monuments, survey pins, drilled holes, and other devices.
 The most important of these markers are called primary control points, and surveyors use them to define other points in the coordinate framework.

 The locations of the total stations had to be defined within the coordinate framework, but surveys from the primary control points were not possible because there was no line of sight to the total stations.
 To make the surveys, GEO had to establish secondary control points.
 Thus project coordinates were transferred from the primary control to the secondary control, and finally, through surveys, to the total stations.
+An exhaustive testing procedure verified that the coordinates were correct.

 Maintaining Accuracy within the Zone of Influence